cits3007/cits3007.github.io/src/index.md

 The [**schedule**](schedule){ class="hi-pri" }
 contains the list of **recommended readings**{ class="hi-pri" } for each topic.
-To gain maximum benefit from the lectures and workshops, I recommend you at least review these *before* attending class.
+To gain maximum benefit from the lectures, I recommend you at least review these *before* attending class.

 ### Who'll be helping in labs { #facilitators }

 Our facilitators for labs are:

+- James Arcus
-- Dan Smith
+- Jasper Paterson
 - Santiago Rentería

-{% set facilitators = ['daniel', 'santiago'] %}
+{% set facilitators = ['james', 'santiago'] %}

 <div style="display: flex; justify-content: space-evenly;">
 {% for facilitator in facilitators %}